 This way, legal, sales, and other teams can stay on the same page throughout the entire contract process.

-You also get Aline Associate, a built-in chat assistant that helps you search across all your signed contracts, get quick insights, and even make edits.
+You also get Aline Associate, a built-in chat assistant that helps you search all your signed contracts, get quick insights, and even make edits.

 Everything is designed to keep your data safe.
 Aline never trains its models on your contracts and protects your documents with end-to-end encryption.